jwestgard/digital-collections-toolkit/README.md

-# dc-preservation-toolkit
+# digital-collections-toolkit
-A toolkit for performing common digital preservation tasks
+A suite of command-line tools and scripts for performing common tasks related to digital collections repository systems.